khalv/mdl-exporter/README.md

 Cameras are exported as-is.

 ### Lights
-Switch to Blender Render to get more alternatives for changing the properties of your lights.
-Lights which are not Point or Directional will be considered Ambient.
-Attenuation always starts at 0 and ends with the max range of the light.
-Future versions will support animating range and energy values.
-A custom light editor is on the roadmap.
+Create a light and go to the data tab where you will find a panel called "MDL Light Settings".
+"Attenuation Start" and "Attenuation End" control the falloff of the light's intensity.
+Most properties can be animated, including color.

 ### Particle Systems
 The exporter has a custom editor for configuring particle systems.
 The data piggybacks on the Blender ParticleSystemSettings data block, so you need to create a particle system to make the MDL particle editor appear.
 This also allows for shared particle data among emitters - just remember to make it single-user first if you copy one so that you don't overwrite your old data.
 I've chosen to name the emitters "Model Emitter", and "Particle Emitter" rather than "ParticleEmitter" and "ParticleEmitter2", since it's more descriptive of what they do.
 Ribbons are also supported.
-The bounds of whatever object the particle system is attached to defines the width and height of the emitter.
+The bounds of whatever object the particle system is attached to defines the width and height of the emitter - animating the X/Y scale of the object will animate the width and length of the exported emitter.
+Make sure not to apply the scale of the emitter since this will set the width/length to be 1 regardless of the actual emitter size (fix for this is in the works).

 ![Particle Editor](https://github.com/khalv/mdl-exporter/blob/master/images/Particle%20Editor.jpg)